ray-project/ray/rllib/algorithms/dreamerv3/README.md

 - Multiply the number of environments you sample from in parallel by the number of GPUs you are using.
   Use the `DreamerV3Config.rollouts(num_envs_per_worker=..)` for this.
   For example, for 4 GPUs and a default environment count of 8 (the single-GPU default for this setting depends on the benchmark you are running), use 32 parallel environments instead.
-- Use a learning rate schedule for all learning rates (world model, actor, critic) with "priming".
+- Roughly use learning rates that are the default values multiplied by the square root of the number of GPUs.
-  - In particular, the first ~10% of total env step needed for the experiment should use low rates of `0.4` times of the published rates (i.e. world model: `4e-5`, critic and actor: `1.2e-5`).
+  For example, when using 4 GPUs, multiply all default learning rates (for world model, critic, and actor) by 2.
-  - Over the course of the next ~10% of total env steps, linearly increase all rates to n times their published values, where `n=max(4, [num GPUs])`.
+  - Additionally, a "priming"-style warmup schedule might help.
+Thereby, increase the learning rates from 0.0 to the final value(s) over the first ~10% of total env steps needed for the experiment.
-  - For examples on how to set these LR-schedules within your `DreamerV3Config`, see below.
+  - For examples on how to set such schedules within your `DreamerV3Config`, see below.
   - [See here](https://aws.amazon.com/blogs/machine-learning/the-importance-of-hyperparameter-tuning-for-scaling-deep-learning-training-to-multiple-gpus/) for more details on learning rate "priming".